JeyRunner/bipedal-loco-opti/README.md

 ## Trajectory Optimization Combined with IK
 The optimized motions can be converted with inverse kinematics to joint trajectories.
-In the following we show an example of the Bolt bipedal robot walking backwards, where we visualize IK joint trajectory of the motions optimized with this library.
+In the following we show an example of the Bolt bipedal robot walking backwards, where we visualize the IK joint trajectory of the motions optimized with this library.
 ![bolt_opti_ik.webp](img/bolt_opti_ik.webp)